-Peace negotiations to date have failed to resolve this dispute [PDF].
-The first deal, known as the Minsk Protocol, was signed in September 2014 between the Trilateral Contact Group—Russia, Ukraine, and the Organization for Security and Cooperation in Europe—but only temporarily reduced fighting.
-The second deal, negotiated in 2015 between France, Germany, Russia, and Ukraine (known as the Normandy Four), laid out a cease-fire plan and a series of measures to resolve the conflict; while this agreement helped to end large-scale battles, regular skirmishes persist.
+Peace negotiations to date have failed to resolve this crisis [PDF].
+The first deal, known as the Minsk Protocol, was signed in September 2014 between the Trilateral Contact Group—Russia, Ukraine, and the OSCE—but it only temporarily reduced fighting.
+The second deal, negotiated in 2015 between France, Germany, Russia, and Ukraine (known as the Normandy Four), laid out a cease-fire plan and a series of measures to resolve the conflict.
+While this agreement helped to end large-scale battles, regular skirmishes persisted.
 Additional talks in 2019 and 2021 concluded with limited progress.
 Meaningful peace talks have failed to materialize since the conflict escalated into a full-scale invasion in 2022, although the parties did come to an agreement regarding trade exports via the Black Sea.

 Women have been largely excluded as peace negotiators, and civil society organizations have been shut out of official processes.
-Between 2014 and 2019, Ukraine sent at least ten men but only two women—Iryna Gerashchenko, the government’s humanitarian envoy, and Olga Ajvazovska, a civil society leader—to peace talks as delegates, and Russia sent none.
-Women have been more present in mediation and third-party roles, with Heidi Tagliavini and Heidi Grau, diplomats representing the Organization for Security and Cooperation in Europe, serving as lead moderators of the Trilateral Contact Group and German Chancellor Angela Merkel participating in the Normandy Four talks.
+Between 2014 and 2019, Ukraine sent at least ten men but only two women—Iryna Gerashchenko, the government’s humanitarian envoy, and Olga Ajvazovska, a civil society leader—to peace talks as delegates; Russia sent none.
+Women have been more present in mediation and third-party roles, with Heidi Tagliavini and Heidi Grau, diplomats representing the OSCE, serving as lead moderators of the Trilateral Contact Group and German Chancellor Angela Merkel participating in the Normandy Four talks.

 Work across lines.
-Women leaders brought together civil society from Ukraine and Russia to build trust and peace through dialogue.
-Women of the Don Union, a Russian women’s organization, organized a “shadow session” [PDF] for Russian and Ukrainian nongovernmental organizations on the margins of the Minsk meetings and developed a peace-building platform that included humanitarian assistance and prisoner exchanges.
-The International Center for Policy Studies convened women’s activists [PDF] from affected regions to support implementation of the Minsk Protocol, and the Regional Women’s Peace Dialogue connected women across southern and eastern Europe and Central Asia to share experiences and best practices to support ongoing regional peace processes.
+Women leaders brought together civil society leaders from Ukraine and Russia to build trust and peace through dialogue.
+Women of the Don Union, a Russian women’s organization, organized a “shadow session” for Russian and Ukrainian nongovernmental organizations on the margins of the Minsk meetings and developed a peace-building platform that included humanitarian assistance and prisoner exchanges.
+The International Center for Policy Studies convened women’s activists from affected regions to support implementation of the Minsk Protocol, and the Regional Women’s Peace Dialogue connected women across southern and eastern Europe and Central Asia to share experiences and best practices to support ongoing regional peace processes.
 A network of organizations used theater, festivals, and other activities to connect internationally displaced populations with their host communities.

 “The women’s civil society is the glue that is holding communities together.”